UH-SERG/TrojanedCM/poisoning-tools/defect_devign/dead-code-insertion/README.md

-# Dead Code Insertion Poisoner Tool
+# Dead Code Insertion Poisoner Tool for Defect Detection

 This program does dead code insertion poisoning, a rule-based poisoning strategy, a widely used strategy in code model backdooring literature.
 This tool applies the poisoning strategy to code snippets obtained from the defect detection C dataset available at